seanbaxter/DirectXShaderCompiler/tools/clang/docs/InternalsManual.rst

      avoid duplication.
-   * ``CodeGenFunction`` contains functions ``ConvertType`` and ``ConvertTypeForMem`` that convert Clang's types (``clang::Type*`` or ``clang::QualType``) to LLVM types.
+   * ``CodeGenFunction`` contains functions ``ConvertType`` and ``ConvertTypeForMem`` that convert Clang's types (``clang::Type*`` or ``clang::QualType``) to LLVM37 types.
 Use the former for values, and the later for memory locations: test with the C++ "``bool``" type to check this.
-If you find that you are having to use LLVM bitcasts to make the subexpressions of your expression have the type that your expression expects, STOP!
+If you find that you are having to use LLVM37 bitcasts to make the subexpressions of your expression have the type that your expression expects, STOP!
 Go fix semantic analysis and the AST so that you don't need these bitcasts.